flatmax/Eh-I-DeCoder/README.md

 Eh-I-DeCoder now provides a streamlined startup experience.
 The `aider-server` command automatically:
 - Starts the backend JSON-RPC server
 - Launches the webapp development server
+- Initializes the LSP server for code intelligence
 - Opens your browser to the application

 ### Quick Start